alttch/eva3/doc/drivers.rst

 which returns result *"OK"* or *"FAILED"*.

-PHI can provide additional testing, to get a list of testing commands, execute:
+PHI can provide additional testing; to get a list of testing commands, execute:

 .. code-block:: bash